cclib/cclib.github.io/_sources/data_notes.txt

 etoscs
 ------

-The attribute ``etoscs`` is a rank 1 array that contains the oscillator strengths of transitions from the reference (ground) state to the excited electornic states of the of the molecule.
+The attribute ``etoscs`` is a rank 1 array that contains the oscillator strengths of transitions from the reference (ground) state to the excited electronic states of the of the molecule.
 As for `etenergies`_ and other attributes related to excited states, there should as many elements in this array as there are excited states in the calculation.

 Availability: